diegohuentecura-cloud/Tareas_BioinfRepro2026_DH/Tarea_3/Tarea_3.6/README.md

 This folder contains the file `ejercicio_6.R`, which includes the code developed for Exercise 6 of the activity.

 The activity was completed using R.

+### Conclusion
+This exercise helped me understand how for loops can be used in a more complex analysis, where different files and calculations are processed automatically.

+This can be applied in genetic and population studies, for example, to compare genetic differentiation with geographic or resistance distances.
+It is relevant because automation makes it easier to analyze several datasets in a consistent way and reduces repetitive manual work.